martinchernyavskiy/Notes/CS/CS540/Logic.md

 ## Knowledge Bases
 ?
 - A set of sentences A1 to An
+	- Each connected with conjunction
+- Model of KB is interpretations for which all sentences are true
 - Goal: inference to discover new sentences

 ## Entailment